 Our Pre-K through 12 programs should consistently be seeking the most desired outcome: college-ready students, with the skills to compete nationally for higher education opportunities.

-Strong Neighborhoods and Community Engagement: It is important that real leadership in the 43rd District comes from within our communities.As Delegate for the 43rd District, I am an ardent supporter of community and neighborhood associations.
+Strong Neighborhoods and Community Engagement: It is important that real leadership in District 43A comes from within our communities.As Delegate for District 43A, I am an ardent supporter of community and neighborhood associations.
 Residents taking an active role in their communities is the nucleus of the American Dream.
 I support State resources being provided to community and neighborhood associations so citizens can feel secure, proud, and want to reinvest in their communities.

 We also need to enhance our productive relationships with Public Safety partners to foster a continued sense of togetherness, unity, and collaboration.
 We are all on the same team, and the goal is the same: we want safe communities, we want clean communities, we want thriving communities.
 We support our local law enforcement and need to continue investing in that important relationship.